-The District No. 2 Fund is accounted for on a spending or current financial resources measurement focus and the modified accrual basis of accounting.
+The District No. 1 Fund is accounted for on a spending or current financial resources measurement focus and the modified accrual basis of accounting.
 Accordingly, only current assets and current liabilities are included on the balance sheet.
 The Statement of Revenues, Expenditures and Changes in Fund Balance presents increases (revenues and other financing sources) and decreases (expenditures and other financing uses) in net current assets.
 Under the modified accrual basis of accounting, revenues are recognized in the accounting period in which they become both measurable and available to finance expenditures of the current period.
-Thus, any capital assets and long-term liabilities associated with the District No. 2 Fund are not accounted for in the financial statements of the District and are not included in the accompanying financial statements.
+Thus, any capital assets and long-term liabilities associated with the District No. 1 Fund are not accounted for in the financial statements of the District No. 1 Fund are not accompanying financial statements.